-I would stress that it is important to keep your letter civil, avoiding personal insults and profanities.
+It is important to keep your letter civil, avoiding personal insults and profanities.

 It is also more effective if the letter is as brief and to the point as possible.
 Long letters have less chance of being read and the reader may switch off mentally if they go on too long.
 It is best to keep your letter to one side of A4 only.

-I have composed a few key points which you may wish to include:
+Here are a few key points which you may wish to include:

 That the license to harvest kelp was issued to BioAtlantis without an environmental impact assessment.